 Whether you’re a total beginner at making homemade pasta or you’ve been doing it for years now, make sure you’re not missing out on the most essential tools when it comes to making pasta at home.

 This article lists the best tools and equipment for making pasta.
 Of course, the basics: a pasta machine, pasta cutters and rollers, a drying rack.. but what else do you need to complete your pasta toolset?

 Pasta tools and gear

 Some of the tools in this list really are must haves – especially the pasta maker and the pasta cutter.
-Other tools such as the drying rack make your life a lot easier.
-The ravioli trays, stamps and gnocchi board allow you to get super creative without the need of any fancy equipment.
+Other tools such as a drying rack make your life a lot easier, while the ravioli trays, stamps and gnocchi board allow you to get super creative without the need of any fancy equipment.

 When making pasta at home, most people will think of using a pasta machine.
 I can’t blame you if think the same, as it’s one of the easiest ways to make pasta.
 Essentially, these machines are very simple.
 You roll the dough thinner and thinner, slowly closing the gap between the two rollers.

 When you’re done rolling the sheets you can use the cutter attachments to make either spaghetti or fettuccine.
 Or just stick with the perfect thin lasagna sheets, which you can then use for lasagna, ravioli and a lot of more intricate handmade pasta shapes – if you pick the right tools for the job.
 Keep reading, hm!

 The pasta cutter + wheel is a pretty big essential.
 It comes in super handy when you’re making ravioli, but also if you want to cut your lasagne sheets into perfect squares.
 Thanks to the double-headed wheel you can create both a scalloped edge or a simple straight cut with standard cutter.